ebirien/data-analytics-power-bi-report690/README.md

   - Created the Top 10 Products Table
      - Configured table visual, used Advanced filter option to display the top 10 products, filtered by revenue.
 The table shows each products name, category, total revenue, toral customers and number of orders.
      - Added conditional formatting to the revenue column, to display data bars for the revenue values.
-### Screeshot of the Executive Summary Report Page
+### Screenshot of the Executive Summary Report Page
 ![Executive Summary](/executive_summary.png)

 7. Updated Documentation